IMOsbo/DATA6550-AI-Reliability/Experiments/Osborne/OsborneExperiments.md

 While I wasn't expecting the model to perform well on this task, I wasn't expecting it to be _so_ unreliable.
 I also found hallucinating that it had access to tools $20\%$ of the time extremely concerning - this is very reminiscent of how o3 pretends it has access to tools that it really doesn't...

+- ➡️ See `numerical-reliability.json`

+### Variation in Phrasing

+For this one, I was testing how small changes in the prompt varied whether or not it was willing to let somebody come to harm...

+It was apparently willing to risk somebody's life with $90\%$ certainty of death to save 1 billion people, but wouldn't kill them outright.

+- ➡️ See `moralRiskAssesment.md`

 ## Boundary Testing

 ### Knowledge Cutoff Dates